You can download the .Rmd file here. You can download the .doc file here.

 world_happiness %>%

-filter(happiness>mean(happiness, na.rm = T) &
+filter(happiness>mean(happiness, na.rm = TRUE) &

-gdp<mean(gdp, na.rm = T))
+gdp<mean(gdp, na.rm = TRUE))

 world_happiness %>%

-filter(happiness > mean(happiness, na.rm= TRUE),
+filter(happiness > mean(happiness, na.rm = TRUE),

 gdp < mean(gdp, na.rm = TRUE))

-• The arrange() function keeps the same number of rows but changes the order of the rows in your data frame, as illustrated below…
+but changes the order of the rows in your data frame, as

-• The first argument is data and subsequent arguments are name(s) of columns to order the rows by.
-If you provide more than one column name, each additional column will be used to break ties in the values of preceding columns.
+name(s) of columns to order the rows by.
+If you provide more than one

-For example, let’s re-order observations by happiness.
 Note that rows are sorted in ascending order by default.

 world_happiness %>%